-Glabber ants are probably the most common ants that we see in Hawaii.
-They come in off the plants they feed from and can quickly make their way inside.
-Regardless of where they come from, Hawaii residents want them out of their homes!
-We have the know-how and tools to make that happen quickly, effectively, and responsibly.
+Glabber ants are probably the most common ants that we see in Hawaiʻi.
+They come in off the plants they feed on and can quickly make their way inside.
+Regardless of where they come from, Hawaiʻi residents want them out of their homes!
+We have the knowledge and tools to make that happen quickly, effectively, and responsibly.

 Glabber Ant Identification

 Glabber ants are uniformly black and have a pointy behind, unlike some of the other ant species that have more of a rounded posterior.
 They infest both inside and outside structures and are attracted to sweets.

 They’ll feed on both plants, aphids and other plant pests like whiteflies and mealybugs that produce honeydew, a sticky substance that ants feed off, providing a symbiotic relationship between these ants and these plant pests.

 Like other kinds of ants, Glabber ants will generally be found following a pheromone trail from other ants to food sources or new locations to colonize.
 We find them in flowering plants like plumeria trees, hibiscus, gardenias, and ixora, as well as stalked plants like palms, ti leaves, and ginger.